meta-pixel

 Create a parent board full of back-to-school resources ie. free backpack day, free haircuts, links and resources on back-to-school routines, easy slow cooker recipes, and more.

 Create a healthy living board and feature Indigenous and Community resources.
 Expanding that, programs could host a health fair to prepare parents for the busy back to school season.
 Invite local resources to have a table and create a circuit for families.
-This could include dental health, health nurse that does vision screening, Speech and language therapist, CCRR, BCAA or another organization that provides car seat safety, dietician (could be someone from a health food store,) other providers from your host agency this could include AIDP, ASCD, literacy supports, outreach supports, Jordan’s Principle Staff, literacy access services, and more.
+This could include dental health, health nurse that does vision screening, Speech and language therapist, CCRR, BCAA or another organization that provides car seat safety, dietician (could be someone from a health food store,) canning safety using the FNHA handbooks FNHA-Canning-Foods-Your-Guide-To-Successful-Canning.pdf other providers from your host agency this could include AIDP, ASCD, literacy supports, outreach supports, Jordan’s Principal Staff, literacy access services, and more.

 Book ideas: